 The cableway may close when there are thunder storms, high winds, or heavy snowfalls.
 Our travel advisor and guide are flexible to change the itinerary to make sure you can visit the mountain if the cable car closes during your visit.

 The walkway was built along the edges of this mountain's summits, clinging to the vertical cliffs.
 The walkway is about 1.6 kilometers long, about 1,400 meters high.

-On foggy days, it is easier to walk across as you can see nothing below, however the thrilling feature of the walkway is lost.
+On foggy days, it is easier to walk across as you can see nothing below, however the thrilling feature of the walkways is lost.
 If it rains the day before, there is usually heavy fog at the mountain top.
 You are advised to check the weather forecast before going to get the best experience.
 Our travel advisors can also give you some useful suggestions.